timm/tested/docs/onStats.md

 ### Significance Tests (which should be called "Distinguisnable")

 Parametric: t-tests (which I don't approve... assumes gauusians).
-Two normal  distributions $i,j$ are different if their means $\mu_i$ are different by more than some threshold $t$ (looked up from some [table](https://statisticsbyjim.com/hypothesis-testing/t-distribution-table/)):
+Two normal  distributions $i,j$ are different if their means $\mu_i$ are different if their `delta` is large that some threshold $t$ (looked up from some [table](https://statisticsbyjim.com/hypothesis-testing/t-distribution-table/)):

 ```lua
 local function delta(i, other,      y,z,e)